 During a renovation project at the Empire State Building, New York, the team asked that question of the 6,514 windows that needed upgrading to improve their energy efficiencies.
 They chose to dismantle all the original windows, and then add a metalized window film treatment before reinstalling them.
 The window film company said that the finished windows would have an improved energy efficiency of anywhere between 250 – 400%.
 Why didn’t they replace the windows?

 “Dirty little secret: double-pane windows aren’t all that efficient,” says Serious materials CEO Kevin Surace.

 Hyatt Regency Century

-In an effort to reduce costs, save energy, and increase safety, the Hyatt Regency Century Plaza, California installed window film on it’s windows, including the private guest balconies.
-Not only save money through energy savings, but will protect against premature fading of carpets, furnishings and upholstery.
+In an effort to reduce costs, save energy, and increase safety, the Hyatt Regency Century Plaza in California installed window film on its windows, including the private guest balconies.
+This not only saves money through energy savings, but will protect against premature fading of carpets, furnishings and upholstery.
 Window film holds glass fragments together if a window breaks.
 This safety benefit was another reason the Hyatt decided window film was worth their investment.

 Meadhows and Ohyl

 Meadhows and Ohyl, a Healthcare real estate firm located in Georgia, had several buildings that they wanted to improve the visual appearance of the exterior, but also improve energy savings.
 They had complaints from the occupants that they were uncomfortable due to the intense heat coming through their windows, and they had concerns about the high energy costs they had to pay.
 Window film was easily installed without an extensive remodelling and the occupants enjoyed improved energy savings and comfort.

 Read more > Window Film Case Studies – Commercial property owners, managers and tenants who are now enjoying the benefits of window film installed by the team here at Evolution Window Films.